-Alamere Falls is a beautiful waterfall deep within the Phillip Burton Wilderness, a dramatic sight as it cascades over a ~30 foot tall cliff onto the south end of Wildcat Beach.
-While no easy trek—a 13-mile (20 km) minimum round-trip hike is required—this spectacular spot is a popular—and sometimes—crowded visitor draw.
-But take note: it is also the site of multiple search-and-rescue operations each year.
-Beware getting too close to cliff edges and be mindful of coastal erosion!
+Alamere Falls is a beautiful waterfall deep within the Phillip Burton Wilderness.
+The falls are a dramatic sight as water cascades over a ~30 foot tall cliff onto the south end of Wildcat Beach.
+While no easy trek—a 13-mile (20 km) minimum round-trip hike is required—this spectacular spot is a popular—and a sometimes overcrowded —visitor draw.
+Take note: it is also the site of multiple search-and-rescue operations each year.
+Beware of getting too close to cliff edges and be mindful of coastal erosion!

-Wilderness also means the imprint of human development is limited: there are no restrooms near Bass Lake or Alamere Falls.
+- There are no restrooms near Bass Lake or Alamere Falls.
 Vault toilets are available at trailheads and Wildcat Campground.
-Please pack out everything you pack in.
-Help us keep this extraordinary wilderness wild!
-Leave no trace.

 - Pack out everything you pack in.

 - Please leave glass containers at home or in your vehicles.
 Many visitors walk barefoot in the vicinity of Bass Lake, Wildcat Beach, and Alamere Falls.

 - Dogs and other pets are prohibited.
 Please refer to our Pets pages to learn where you can bring your dog in the Seashore.

 - Devices such as radios, boomboxes, and portable speakers are prohibited.

 - Mobile phone reception is very minimal to nonexistent.
 Please only use your mobile phone for emergencies.